turbot/steampipe-plugin-code/docs/index.md

 - `not_implemented`: Secret was not tested due to lack of authentication function
 - `unknown`: Secret was tested but results were inconclusive

+## Credits

+- The `code_secret` table is based on [Yelp's detect secrets](https://github.com/Yelp/detect-secrets) project.
+The general matching approach and regular expressions are copied and based on their amazing work.

 ## Get involved

 - Open source: https://github.com/turbot/steampipe-plugin-code